uqlibrary/technology-training/README.md

 All programming sessions use the "live-coding" format in which the instructor and the attendees type and execute commands together.
 A collaborative online pad is used to list useful links, challenges, and to interact during the session.

-## Quick access to course resources
+## Quick access to session material

 ### R sessions